 The round kumquat, also called Marumi kumquat, produces a small, round, or oval-shaped golden-yellow colored fruit.

 Its peel has a sweet flavor but the fruit is sour.
-You can eat kumquat raw but is they mainly use it to make marmalade and jelly.
+You can eat kumquat raw but they mainly use it to make marmalade and jelly.

 In Asiatic countries they also use the kumquat in bonsai and, as a symbol of good luck, it is sometimes given as a gift.